 Yes, it isn't just shirts and trousers that linen has got its wonderful cooling hands on.
 A linen blend polo shirt could be a great addition to your summer wardrobe.

 We know that polo shirts offer a great alternative to the dress shirt for less formal occasions when partnered with a suit.
 So, why not help keep the heat at bay and look at a linen blend polo.
-Removing the blazer in a more relaxed surrounding would prevent your body heat rising even more.
+Removing the blazer in a more relaxed surrounding would prevent your body heat from rising even more.

 Whereas you might keep the buttons done up if you were in colder months, unbutton a couple of the buttons on a polo shirt to add a touch of debonair.
 This will play nicely into your Riviera vibes.
 The only thing missing now is your yacht in St Tropez.

 Even the breakout piece of menswear over the past few years has not been excluded from the linen magic.
 Is it a shacket?
 Is it an overshirt?
+Who cares when it looks so good?

 A simple tee underneath an overshirt and your choice of shorts or trousers will do just nicely.
 A masterful take on summer layering that will still be wearable when the mercury drops a bit.